 You can mark your students' answers and give them constructive feedback but you can also invite students to mark each other's answers and encourage them to apply the assessment criteria used in the department.
-Such formative assessment can be a very powerful teaching tool and many students gain a great deal from making and defending judgements about the quality of their own answers, those of a peer or those presented in an anonymous answer (from last year) that you keep for teaching purposes.
+Such formative assessment can be a very powerful teaching tool and many students gain a great deal from making and defending judgements about the quality of their own answers, those of a peer or those presented in an anonymous answer (from last year)

+that you keep for teaching purposes.
 This can be an active and engaging way to help your students understand the quality and standards of work required by your department.
 It will often prompt discussion and questioning about the detail of the exam.
 For example "How long should my answer be?", "How many references should I include?", "Can I refer to my own experience?", etc.

-The Teaching and Learning Centre's Self-assessment and peer feedback (available at Ise.ac.uk/intranet/ LSEServices/TLC/Resources/home. aspx under "Notes of Guidance") includes useful information for this approach.
+The Teaching and Learning Centre's Self-assessment and peer feedback (available at Ise.ac.uk/TLC/Resources includes useful information for this approach.